Home

 -Health Issues-

 Not all Cairns are unhealthy.
 They are normally a long-lived and hardy breed.
-It's important to educate yourself and ask questions of your breeder about their testing practices and health guarantees before you purchase a puppy.
-The conditions listed below are for information purposes only and are not intended to replace the advice of a veterinarian.
+It's important to ask questions of your breeder about their testing practices and health guarantees before you purchase a puppy.

 Skin Problems- Many Cairn Terriers suffer due to allergies.
 Atopic Dermatitus- known by many other names, is a disorder of the immune system and can cause mild to severe skin reactions.
 Fleas, grass and corn based food products are common contributors.